 - I bet there’s more because the lord’s flowerbed is colorful 🙂 But those are the main road bike types in the world.

-As you can see, there are many aspects you should keep in mind when choosing best road bikes of 2018.
+As you can see, there are many aspects you should keep in mind when choosing the best road bikes of 2019.
 How important each aspect is will depend on you and your aims.
-If you want to use your bike for Sunday trainings, then you can start from $500.
+If you want to use your bike for Sunday training, then you can start at $500.
 If you want to race, then $2,000 satisfies your needs.
 And if you are maximalist, you will definitely find the best for yourself.
 It important to keep in mind that cycling must give you a good feeling!